 Protein and fat in meals are also a factor affecting blood glucose, but have less of an impact than carbohydrate.
 There is no method of counting protein or fat to predict how they will affect your blood glucose.

 Using Food Labels

 Carbohydrate counting is easier when food labels are available.
-You can look at how much carbohydrate is in the foods you want to eat and decide how much of the food you can eat.
-The two most important lines with carbohydrate counting are the serving size and the total carbohydrate amount.
+You can look at how much carbohydrate is in the portion of food you plan to eat.
+The two items on the label that are most useful are the serving size and the grams of total carbohydrate.

 - Look at the serving size.
 All the information on the label is about this serving of food.
-If you will be eating a larger serving, then you will need to double or triple the information on the label.
+If you will be eating two or three servings, then you will need to double or triple the information on the label.